GhayathAlobaidi/Data-Pipeline--Spotify-Playlist-Analysis/README.md

 # Spoti

 This Python script enables the user to input a Spotify playlist URI via command line.
+Please create a Spotify Developer account to retrieve access keys which will be used with this script.

 Upon verification from Spotify's API, song features are downloaded, converted into a Pandas Dataframe and then saved into an Excel Spreadsheet.